edwardmeng/PowerMapper/Readme.md

 4. **MemberMapOptions.Default**: The mapping strategy will be performed as the default behaviors.

 #### Configuration
-**Custom value resolvers**

 Although the intrinsic strategy covers quite a few destination member mapping scenarios, there are the 1 to 5% of destination values that need a little help in resolving.

+*NOTE: All the custom configurations will be compiled automatically when the relative type mapping performed.
+So the codes should be placed in static constructor or assembly startup.*

+**Custom member mapping**

-Many times, this custom value resolution logic is domain logic that can go straight on our domain.
+Many times, the custom member mapping logic is domain logic that can go straight on our domain.
 However, if this logic pertains only to the mapping operation, it would clutter our source types with unnecessary behavior.
-In these cases, EmitMapper allows for configuring custom value resolvers for destination members.
+In these cases, EmitMapper allows for configuring custom member mapping for destination members.
 For example, we might want to have a calculated value just during mapping:

         public class Source